NitinRana31/M1_March_2022_C-Project/README.md

 # M1_March_2022_C-Project
 # Student record management system

-Studentvrecord management system is an application based completely on C Language.
+Student record management system is an application based completely on C Language.
 The user can :

 - User can add his/her Record details.